Milwaukee police officer killed, another injured in squad car crash

 Irvine was the city's first police officer killed in the line of duty in 22 years, the newspaper reported.

-The injured officer, age 36, was hospitalized in stable condition, Morales said, but the chief did not identify him.
+The injured officer, age 36 with four years of service, was hospitalized in stable condition, Morales said, but the chief did not identify him.

 The officers’ squad car was the only vehicle involved in the crash, authorities said.
 It rolled off the road and got wedged near an overpass, Milwaukee's Fox 6 reported.